Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

 3. Increased Wear and Tear

-If your air conditioner isn’t level, it might vibrate more than normal.
-This can cause annoying noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate excessively.
+This can create obnoxious sounds when on and even require air conditioning repair.

 • Make your air conditioner sink further.